w3c/w3c-api/README.md

 The API is documented at [https://api-test.w3.org/doc](https://api-test.w3.org/doc).

-## JavaScript clients
+## JavaScript library

-For a collection of small JS libraries or utilities that leverage the W3C API, see [Apiary](https://github.com/w3c/apiary).
+[Apiary](https://github.com/w3c/apiary) is a simple JavaScript library to leverage the W3C API.

-Those JS modules are intended to be used from W3C pages: domain pages, group pages, personal pages, etc.
+This library is intended to be used from W3C pages: domain pages, group pages, personal pages, etc.
+With Apiary, you can inject data that is retrieved using the W3C API, in a declarative way using *placeholders*.

+See [the GitHub project](https://github.com/w3c/apiary) for more information.
-Examples of use are also provided.
+Examples are also provided.

 ## Feedback and contributions